stachenov/quazip/QuaZip-1.x-migration.md

-- CMake support was a mess because at that time I didn't understand it at all, and was just blindly accepted all CMake-related PRs and patches, which lead to numerous inconsitencies between qmake and CMake builds;
+- CMake support was a mess because at that time I didn't understand it at all, and was just blindly accepted all CMake-related PRs and patches, which lead to numerous inconsistencies between qmake and CMake builds;
 - maintaining both qmake and CMake support in a consistent manner would be next to impossible, as CMake installs some metadata